assaff/msc-thesis/source/notes.rst

 specificity by repelling certain residues in peptides that should not bind that site.
-It stands to reason that each of these types emits a different signal in terms of our data sources, thereby
+It stands to reason that each of these types emits a different signal in terms of our data sources, making the task of detecting all of them more difficult.

-This led us to shift the focus of our study; rather than looking for the
+This led us to shift the focus of our study; rather than characterizing the whole binding interface, we decided to focus on hot-spot residues and their socket counterparts.

+This shift also eliminates the additional complexity of translating a signal in the peptide space (hit CSs usually overlap with peptide side-chains) to one in the receptor space (surface residues in proximity to a CS).

 .. note::